Cosmic-Sans/collab-vm-server/README.md

 # collab-vm-server

+This repository contains the necessary files to compile the collab-vm-server. collab-vm-server powers CollabVM and it is what you will use to host it.
+Compilation instructions are below.

+Please note that this is currently an incomplete project.
+This may not build properly, and it does not have full functionality yet.
+Please use [this](https://github.com/computernewb/collab-vm-server) repository to build/use the current stable version of collab-vm-server.

 ## Building on Windows

+### Visual Studio
 Requirements:
 * Visual Studio 2017 (any edition)
 	* Make sure to install the "Desktop development with C++" workload and the "Visual C++ tools for CMake" component